Coopydood/ultimate-macOS-KVM/docs/AutoPilot.md

 | **Default** |    Accepted   |      _Examples_     |
 |:-----------:|:-------------:|:-------------------:|
 |     80G     | [number]**G** | 60G<br>120G<br>256G |

+### 8.1 Use a physical disk (advanced)

+Instead of a virtual disk, you can use a physical disk attached to your host.
+Before using a physical disk, you should understand the following:

+- The entire disk and its contents are exposed to the guest
+- The guest will have full write access to the disk
+- For NVMe drives, you should use PCI passthrough instead

+>[!TIP]
+> To list available disk IDs, run
+> ``$ ls /dev/disk/by-id/`` in a new terminal.

+You must enter a valid disk ID. **Do NOT include the path**. e.g. "ata-SATA_SSD_55BD071B194500305381"

 ***
 ## 9. Virtual disk type